Ikechukwu980/maven-sonarqube-nexus-project/maven-install.md

 ### Project Preparation
 7. Create the `.m2` directory in the home directory of your current user `mkdir ~/.m2`

+8. Clone your git reposistory to the home directory of your Ec2 instance `git clone`

 8. Create the Settings file inside of the `~/.m2` directory `cd ~/.m2/`
     `mv demo/settings.xml ~/.m2/`

+9. Install git and tree
+    `sudo yum install git`
+    `sudo yum install tree`